 Summer Reading Challenge

-The challenge is to read six books during the summer holidays.
+- The challenge, aimed at four to 11 year olds, is to read six books of their own choice during the summer holidays.

 - Research shows that reading for pleasure is one of the most important contributory factors in children’s learning success.

 - The Challenge encourages children to read during the long summer break when their reading skills can decline without the regular reading activity at school.

 - Taking part in the Summer Reading Challenge helps to sustain children’s enthusiasm for reading and prevent the 'summer holiday dip'

 - The combination of creativity, fun activities and reading choice can have a real impact on children’s reading ability, range and motivation, boosting their confidence and leading to a more positive attitude towards learning.

 - Children who enjoy reading are more likely to score highly on reading assessments than those who don't; and those who use libraries are twice as likely to be above average readers